brokenprison/Munsif-solkar/README.md

 - 👋 Hi, I’m @munsif.f.f.f
-- 👀 I’m interested in CyberSecurity
+- self thaught programmer.
-- 🌱 I’m currently learning progrmming
+- Keep learning till death

 <!---
 Cortian/Cortian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.